Optical Spectrum Analyzers

 |Click to Enlarge

 Each OSA model has a spectral resolution of 7.5 GHz, or 0.25 cm-1.
-The resolution in wavelength is dependent on the wavelength of light being measured.
-For more details see the Resolution and Sensitivity section below.
+The resolution in units of wavelength is dependent on the wavelength of light being measured.
+For more details, see the Resolution and Sensitivity section below.
 In this context, the Spectral Resolution is defined according to the Rayleigh Criterion and is the minimum separation required between two spectral features in order to resolve them as two separate lines.
-These spectral resolution numbers should not be confused with the resolution when operating in the Wavelength Meter Mode, which is considerably better.
+These spectral resolution numbers should not be confused with the resolution when operating in the Wavelength Meter mode, which is considerably better.

 Interferogram Data Acquisition

 The interference pattern of the Reference Laser is used to clock a 16-bit Analog-to-Digital Converter (ADC) such that samples are taken at a fixed, equidistant optical path length interval.
-The HeNe reference fringe period is digitized and its frequency multiplied by a phase locked loop (PLL) leading to an extremely fine sampling resolution.
-Multiple PLL filters enable frequency multiplication settings of 16, 32, 64, or 128.
-At the 128 multiplier setting, the data points are acquired approximately every 5 nm.
-The multiple PLL filters enable the user to choose system parameters optimized for measurements that range from high speed, reduced sensitivity, reduced resolution to lower speed, and high sensitivity, high resolution.
+The HeNe reference fringe period is digitized and its frequency multiplied by a phase-locked loop (PLL), leading to an extremely fine sampling resolution.
+Multiple PLL filters enable frequency multiplication settings of 16X, 32X, 64X, or 128X.
+At the 128X multiplier setting, data points are acquired approximately every 5 nm.
+The multiple PLL filters enable the user to balance the system parameters of resolution and sensitivity against the acquisition time and refresh rate.

-A high-speed USB link transfers the interferogram for the device under test at 6 MB/s with a ping pong transfer scheme, enabling the streaming of very large data sets.
+A high-speed USB 2.0 link transfers the interferogram for the device under test at 6 MB/s with a ping-pong transfer scheme, enabling the streaming of very large data sets.
 Once the data is captured, the OSA software, which is highly optimized to take full advantage of modern multi-core processors, performs a number of calculations to analyze and condition the input waveform in order to obtain the highest possible resolution and signal-to-noise ratio (SNR) at the output of the Fast Fourier Transform (FFT).

-A very low noise and low distortion detector amplifier with automatic gain control provides a large dynamic range, allows optimal use of the ADC, and ensures excellent SNR for up to 10 mW of input power.
+A very low noise and low distortion detector amplifier with automatic gain control provides a large dynamic range, allows optimal use of the ADC, and ensures excellent signal-to-noise (SNR) for up to 10 mW of input power.
 For low-power signals, the system can typically detect less than 100 pW from narrowband sources.
 The balanced detection architecture enhances the SNR of the system by enabling the Thorlabs FT-OSA to use all of the light that enters the interferometer, while also rejecting common mode noise.